 Seeing the possibilities

-Dowdy completed all the Academy courses once and plans to go through them all again before the go-live date, plus attend training.
+Dowdy completed all of ServiceTitan's online Academy courses once and plans to go through them all again before the go-live date, plus attend training.

 He can already see the possibilities.

 “There's certain things in there that I say, this is a better way,” Dowdy said.
 “And then there's other stuff—I think it's selfish, because I don't want to change—I'm going, OK, how can we make this work to the process that we do now?